-Spots were modeled using \texttt{spotrod}\footnote{\url{https://github.com/bencebeky/spotrod}} \citep{spotrod2014} and treated as projected circles on a spherical surface that were individually parameterized by four parameters: the \begin{enumerate*}[label=(\roman*)] \item spot flux ratio, $f_\mathrm{spot}$, which represents the ratio of the integrated flux of the spot compared to the stellar photosphere in a given wavelength bin ($f_\mathrm{spot}=1$ represents the photosphere), \item spot radius, $r_\mathrm{spot}$, which is size of the spot in units of stellar radii, and \item two positional parameters, $x_\mathrm{spot}$ and $y_\mathrm{spot}$, which describe the center of the spot in stellar radii using a projected planetary coordinate system \citep{Winn2010}. \end{enumerate*}
+We show the best-fitting model to the white light curves with no spot crossing events in \autoref{fig:nospotwlc}.
+These fits displayed significant in-transit variability and motivated models that accounted for surface inhomogeneities on the star (e.g., spots and faculae).
+Spots were modeled using \texttt{spotrod}\footnote{\url{https://github.com/bencebeky/spotrod}} \citep{spotrod2014} and treated as projected circles on a spherical surface that were individually parameterized with the following four variables: \begin{enumerate*}[label=(\roman*)] \item spot flux ratio, $f_\mathrm{spot}$, or the ratio of the integrated flux of the spot compared to the stellar photosphere ($f_\mathrm{spot}=1$ is the photosphere), \item spot radius, $r_\mathrm{spot}$, or the size of the spot in units of stellar radii, and \item two positional parameters, $x_\mathrm{spot}$ and $y_\mathrm{spot}$, which describe the center of the spot in stellar radii using a projected planetary coordinate system \citep[e.g.,][]{Winn2010}. \end{enumerate*}